rachitkakkar/rachitkakkar.github.io/content/posts/building-a-basic-python-ray-tracer-with-pygame/index.md

 draft: false
 ---
 {{< title >}} Introduction {{< /title >}}
 In this blog post, I will be detailing the process of creating a simple ray tracing library using pygame.
 I first undertook the project in my middle school advanced coding class due to an interest in 3D rendering that emerged during quarantine.
-The project was called {{< link href="https://github.com/rachitkakkar/resurgence_renderer/tree/main/Version1" >}}resurgence_renderer{{< /link >}} and served as an easy project to improve my python skills that could still generate beautiful images.
+The project served as an easy project to improve my python skills that could still generate beautiful images.
 Despite its simplicity, the project still took me a long time to research and understand the ray tracing technique before everything finally "clicked".
 {{< line_break >}}
 {{< line_break >}}
 {{< title >}} Background {{< /title >}}